Protyasha-Roy/ion/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+Will not be able to accept contributions until next month.

 ## License

 This project is licensed under the [GPL-3.0 + Non-Commercial Clause](LICENSE).

 It is free to use for personal and non-commercial purposes only.